smarr/are-we-fast-yet/docs/guidelines.md

 ##### As Identical as Possible.

 The first and foremost requirement is that benchmarks must be as *identical* as possible between languages.
-This is achieved by relying only on commonly used subset of language features and data types.
+This is achieved by relying only on a commonly used subset of language features and data types.
 These language features also need to be used consistently between languages.
 For example, to iterate over arrays, a benchmark should use a `forEach()` method that takes a closure, or should fall